[Solved] How To Get Water Out Of Charging Port

 Way 1 Leave it alone and let it dry

 • Continue waiting if you can still see moisture within or if the gadget displays a “liquid detected” error.
+Some phones may need much longer than 30 minutes, and an iPhone can take up to 24 hours to dry fully.

 • Grasp your gadget with one hand and tap it gently against your palm with the charging port facing down to remove any excess water.